shivu-s-k/Todolist-ui/frontend/README.md

 ---

 ## Conclusion
-This project helped me understand **AI prompt engineering**, **Docker containerization**, and how to deploy an AI-powered Python application.
+This project helped me understand **AI prompt engineering**, **Docker containerization**, and how to deploy an AI-powered nodejs application.
 I also learned how to troubleshoot dependency issues and optimize the **Dockerfile** for better performance.